NK-0-0/special-fishstick/README.md

 ## Find a bug?

 if you found an issue or would like to submit an improvement to this project, please submit an issue using the issues tab above.
-If you would like to submit a PR with a fix, reference the issue you created. :smile
+If you would like to submit a PR with a fix, reference the issue you created.

 ## Known issues (Work in progress)

-The project is still on going.
-The
+The project is still ongoing.